osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ## Prerequisites and Planning

-Before you begin, gather the following information:
+Before you begin, it may be helpful to gather the following information:

-- **Hardware details:** hostname, BMC/iLO/iDRAC credentials (if used), interface names, available storage.
+- **Hardware details:** hostname, BMC/iLO/iDRAC credentials (if used), interface names, available storage locations.
-- **Network data:** IPv4/IPv6 assignments for each NIC, default gateway, internal/external VLAN information, PSConfig registration URLs.
+- **Network data:** IPv4/IPv6 assignments for each NIC, default gateway, internal/external VLAN information.
-- **Operational contacts:** site admin email, OSG facility name, latitude/longitude.
+- **Operational contacts:** site admin email, OSG facility/site name, latitude/longitude.

-- **Repository artifacts:** Scripts and configurations from the [perfsonar/testpoint](https://github.com/perfsonar/testpoint) repository, installed to `/opt/perfsonar-tp/tools_scripts`.
+## Existing perfSONAR configuration

-- **Existing perfSONAR configuration:** If replacing an existing instance, back up `/etc/perfsonar/` files, especially `lsregistrationdaemon.conf`, and any container volumes.
-Use `perfSONAR-update-lsregistration.sh` to extract registration config.
+If replacing an existing instance, you may want to back up `/etc/perfsonar/` files, especially `lsregistrationdaemon.conf`, and any container volumes.
+We have a script named`perfSONAR-update-lsregistration.sh` to extract/save/restore registration config that you may want to use.

 ??? info "Quick capture of existing lsregistration config (if you have a src)"